 A research study has found that one of the properties of Chaga mushroom extract for hair is to enhance the proliferation of hair follicles(1).
 The study found that when using Chaga mushroom for hair growth, the triterpenes in the mushroom are more potent than Minoxidil, a drug used in baldness and hair loss.

-One of the most effective mushrooms for hair growth, Chaga's simulative health benefits on hair growth have been utilized in Mongolia in the form of traditional Chaga hair shampoos.
-You can alsodrink Chaga tea for hair loss.
+One of the most effective mushrooms for hair growth and healthy hair, Chaga's simulative health benefits on hair growth have been utilized in Mongolia in the form of traditional Chaga hair shampoos.
+You can also drink Chaga tea for hair loss.

 2. Chaga Maintains Hair Pigmentation

-Chaga is one of the most Vitamin D-rich(3) foods in the world.
-This vitamin strengthens the skin and nourishes the hair.
+Chaga chunks are some of the most Vitamin D-rich(3) foods in the world.
+Using this vitamin, the medicinal mushrooms strengthen the skin and nourishes the hair in addition to helping users maintain immune health.
 Vitamin D also protects against sun damage by UV rays.
-By including anideal Chaga dosage in your diet, you can get the most out of this precious nutrient.

 4. Chaga Prevents Greying Of Hair

-Chaga is loaded with antioxidants which eliminate the free radicals in our body.
+Chaga is loaded with antioxidant properties which eliminate the free radicals in our body.
 Free radicals disrupt cellular integrity and accelerate aging.
 In addition to helping our immune system, studies have shown that the antioxidants in Chaga mushrooms are also beneficial to our hair.

 Our hair is also subjected to the wear and tear of aging.
 The antioxidants in Chaga (4) can help mitigate or reverse the process of aging-related hair changes.
 Chaga mushroom prevents thinning of hair and prevents hair from turning grey or white.